-European towns and cities, also Hansa known as the Economics and Resources).
-Establishing an exclusive trading office at Bergen in 1360.
-Hansa merchants traded extensively with Norway and eventually gained privileged trading rights.
+European towns and cities, also Hansa known as the Fconomics and Resources).
+Establishing an exclusive trading office at Bergen in 1360, Hansa extensively merchants traded with Norway and eventually gained privileged trading rights.

 The Kalmar Union

 In 1397, largely owing to political and military maneuvering by Margaret I of Denmark (who had married King Haakon VI of